Can you eat cream cheese when pregnant? Here’s whether or not cream cheese is safe during pregnancy, plus other tips for the first time mom!

 So, if you do any traveling or someone brings you a treat from another country, be sure to avoid cream cheese and other dairy products that you aren’t certain about.

-What else should I know about cream cheese?
+What else should I know about cream cheese when pregnant?

-You’ll want to pay close attention to the expiration date of your cream cheese.
+You’ll want to pay close attention to the expiration date of your cream cheese or cream cheese spread.
 These products often don’t last long in the refrigerator.

 To avoid getting sick, check your labels frequently.

 You should also make sure you don’t accidentally introduce bacteria into your cream cheese by double-dipping!